 A clinic (sickroom) is available at each school for emergencies and/or mild illnesses.
-An elementary or intermediate student must have a clinic pass from a teacher before coming to the clinic.
-Middle and high school students have passes available in their agenda book.
-The nurse or designee will then evaluate and care for the student
+Students request a pass from the teacher to visit the clinic.
+The nurse or designee will then evaluate and care for the student.

 Criteria for sending students home include, but are not limited to: